connectome-neuprint/neuVid/documentation/README.md

 $ export OPENAI_API_KEY=sk-a...9O2U
 $ python test-generate.py test-generate-input.txt
 ```
+The environment variable for the Anthropic API key is `ANTHROPIC_API_KEY`.
 By default, the results go to a file with a path like `/tmp/test-generate-results_gpt-4_2023-12-08_10:20:30.txt`.
 To check the tests, compare this file to `test-generate-expected.txt`.

 Note that running the tests is slow (to avoid OpenAI throttling) and costs around $7 with the current OpenAI pricing.